kbelisar/ggcorset/README.md

 <img width="700" height="450" src="https://github.com/kbelisar/ggcorset/blob/main/visualizations/example_corset_plot_github_faceted.png">
 </p>

-## New GitHub-Exclusive Features v0.3.5
+## New Features for v0.4.0

-Different faceting styles to allow for more customization via the `facet_design` argument.
-The default is "original".
-The "line" option visualizes all individual trajectories in the background of each faceted corset using a soft grey (or other colour as specified by `line_fill`).
-More features to come in later releases.
+Additional faceting options are available for more customization via the `facet_design` argument.
+The default is "original", which only facets the corset plot by 'c_var'.
+The second option is "line" which visualizes all individual trajectories in the background of each faceted corset using a soft grey (or other colour as specified by `line_fill`).
+The third option is "group" which adds a semi-opaque distribution of the `c_var` ontop of the overall distribution.

-## New Features for v0.3.0

-Optional 'eyelets' (first added in version 0.2.0), now include different eyelet types in this new release.
-Specifically, the standard error mean (SEM) or 1 standard deviation above and below the mean can be visualized, by specifying either "SE" or "SD", respectively.

 ## Installation